-- Land use context (e.g., hunting, fishing, outdoor recreation, use of seasonal cabins, existing land development); - Health and socio-economic conditions;
+- Land use context (e.g. hunting, fishing, outdoor recreation, use of seasonal cabins, existing land development); - Health and socio-economic conditions; - Physical and cultural heritage, including structures, sites or things of historical, archaeological, paleontological or architectural significance; and - Current use of land and resources for traditional purposes by Aboriginal peoples.

-- Physical and cultural heritage, including structures, sites or things of historical, archaeological, paleontological or architectural significance; - Current use of land and resources for traditional purposes by Aboriginal persons including camps, travel, hunting, fishing, trapping, gathering of berries and plants, tourism businesses, aesthetic enjoyment; and - In describing how the project may impede navigation, the EIS will: - identify any Project components and a description of any activities (e.g., dredging, alteration of water bed and/or water banks) that may affect waterways and water bodies: - describe any recreational uses of natural waters (i.e., swimming, canoeing, fishing); and - provide information on current and/or historic usage of all waterways and water bodies that will be directly affected by the project, including current Aboriginal uses, where available.
+In describing how the project may impede navigation, the EIS will:

+- Identify any project components and a description of any activities (e.g. dredging, alteration of water bed and/or water banks) that may affect waterways and water bodies; - Describe any recreational uses of natural waters (i.e. swimming, canoeing, fishing); and - Provide information on current and/or historic usage of all waterways and water bodies that will be directly affected by the project, including current Aboriginal uses, where available.